Catheter Recall Injury Lawsuits

 Assisting Patients Injured by Surgical Catheters that Fracture and Migrate

-The Driscoll Firm, P.C., is investigating claims of those who may have been harmed after undergoing a procedure which involved the use of surgical catheters which have since been voluntarily recalled by their manufacturers.
+The Driscoll Firm, LLC, is investigating claims of those who may have been harmed after undergoing a procedure which involved the use of surgical catheters which have since been voluntarily recalled by their manufacturers.

 The catheters at issue are: